craigfay/brain_forest/markdown/Dihedrons.md

 ## Instructions for Building
 1) Start with a field F. We can use an unbounded field if we insist, but it needs a different treatment.
 2) Choose a geometry.
 There are three nice choices: One is Euclidean, and the other two are Relativistic ([[Chromogeometry]]).
 3) Construct a quadratic inverse algebra: Either Cr(F), Cg(F), or Cb(F).
 These stand for red, green, and blue, and blue is the Euclidean flavor.
-This involves using the [[Linear Algebra]] of 2x2 matrices over the field F. Wildberger suggests that earlier mathmaticians struggled to understand the role of the complex numbers because an unfamiliarity with linear algebra.
+This involves using the [[Linear Algebra]] of 2x2 matrices over the field F. Wildberger suggests that earlier mathmaticians struggled to understand the role of the [[Complex Numbers]] because an unfamiliarity with linear algebra.

 ### Blue
 We're looking at 2x2 matrices of the form: